KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 * Collection Method : provides an indication of the context, additional fields are appropriate for different contexts.
 For instance on websites, digital fields are data collected is expected to be reflected on the receipt. (see should fields)
 * Consent ID: this is the identifier for the specific consent
 * Principal ID: is the primary personal information (PI)  identifier for linking automatic processing, which is normally volunteered and chosen by the principal.
-* Additional Should Fields Are included as proportional to method of collection.
+* Additional Should Fields Are included to applied in proportion to context of use and method of collection.

 ##### PI Controller Data Example ####